 A prime number is a number greater than 1 that has only two factors: 1 and itself.
 Examples of prime numbers include 2, 3, 5, 7, 11, and 13.

 Prime factorization is the process of expressing a number as the product of its prime factors.
-For example, the prime factorization of 20 is 2 x 2 x 5 (or 2^2 x 5).
+As an example, the prime factorization of 20 is 2 x 2 x 5 (or 2^2 x 5).
 Prime factorization is a unique representation of a number and is useful in various mathematical operations, such as finding the greatest common factor (GCF) and the least common multiple (LCM) of two or more numbers.

 Composite Numbers